 CS430 Project 4: Memory Leaks!

 There is an implementation of a FAT filesystem in memory placed on isoptera for you.
 Unfortunately, it has developed a number of memory leaks, which cause quite excessive memory usage.
-Your task is to fix these leaks, without resorting to storing large items on the stack (everything which is on the heap now should stay there).
+It also contains a number of memory bugs, generally invalid reads or writes from a variety of causes.
+Your task is to fix these leaks and memory errors, without resorting to storing large items on the stack (everything which is on the heap now should stay there).